Natural Gourmet Institute Contact Us

 Golden Door Spa (CA)

-Regency House Spa (FL—seasonal)
+Regency House Spa (FL)

 Three Stone Hearth (CA)

 Many of our graduates become chefs or pastry chefs in restaurants, bakeries or catering companies.
 Many more become personal chefs, working with clients who have special dietary needs or simply want fresh, local, seasonal, health-supportive meals prepared for them on a daily basis.
+Others become yacht chefs or retreat chefs.
 Not everyone who takes our program, however, becomes a chef.
 Some grads become cooking instructors, product developers, food writers or cookbook authors.
 And, of course, there are the entrepreneurs who start their own businesses, like one who founded a non-profit organization to educate low-income youth about healthy cooking and nutrition.
 Others use our program as an adjunct to what they're currently doing.
 Doctors, nutritionists, nurses and fitness instructors have enhanced their practices by incorporating the knowledge they’ve acquired here at NGI.

 Questions?
 Contact Rosemary Serviss- 212-645-5170, ext 103 placement@naturalgourmetschool.com